Shuyan Wang, Ph.D.

 - IT 648 – Communications in Education (Online Course): Examines hardware, software, implementation, and utilization of telecommunication technology as it applies to education.

-- IT 650 – Distance Learning Systems (Online Course): Survey of distance learning models, theoretical frameworks, historical development and practical applications.
+- IT 650 – Instructional Strategies of Online Teaching (Distance Learning Systems, Online Course): Survey of distance learning models, theoretical frameworks, historical development and practical applications.

 - IT 662 – Networks in Education (Hybrid Course): Examines hardware, software, implementation, and utilization of network technologies as it applies to education.